Robert Irvine: 2011–present; Worst Cooks in America and Restaurant: Impossible

 In September 2016, Irvine launched a daytime talk show which airs weekdays on The CW.
 Titled The Robert Irvine Show and produced by Tribune Studios and Irwin Entertainment, the series features Irvine in the traditional conflict-resolution talk format trying to work out problems between subjects who come on the series.

 Irvine was also featured on Chopped, Guy's Grocery Games and others.
 In 2016, he appeared on All-Star Academy, where he mentored Natasha Clement to the finale where she won the $50,000 grand prize.

 Irvine has starred in all seasons of Restaurant: Impossible.
 After a three-year hiatus from 2016 to 2019, Restaurant: Impossible returned with two brand-new seasons.
 The series is in its 17th season.
 In July 2019, Food Network also began airing Restaurant: Impossible: Revisited in which Irvine returns to restaurants previously featured on Restaurant: Impossible to interview the owners and check on their progress.
 In 2020, a spin-off series called Restaurant: Impossible Back in Business was launched, focusing on past restaurants featured on the original show and their struggles dealing with the COVID-19 pandemic.

 In July 2020, Food Network announced a two-year multi-platform contract with Irvine leading new episodes of his series Restaurant: Impossible and developing mid- and short-form video segments for both linear and digital venues, including Food Network's Kitchen app.

 In June 2021, Discovery+ announced a new series starring Irvine called The Globe.
 According to the network press release, Food Network President Courtney White said “Robert’s universal appeal paired with exceptional chefs who transform ingredients, some they have never worked with before, into incredible dishes is especially impressive and entertaining.
 This show is huge, a dramatic, global food event.”

-In the fall of 2021, Robert and friend, Jon Taffer, from rival Paramount show, BAR RESCUE, faced off for a best-of-three, limited, competition series entitled "Restaurant Rivals: Irvine vs Taffer".
-The popular series launched on the Discovery+ streaming platform in March of 2022.
-There is no word yet on a season 2 / rematch.
+In the fall of 2021, Robert and friend, Jon Taffer, from rival Paramount show, Bar Rescue, faced off for a best-of-three, limited, competition series entitled "Restaurant Rivals: Irvine vs Taffer".
+The popular series launched on the Discovery+ streaming platform in March 2022.